best things to do in fort kochi

 Ferry Back to Fort Kochi

-Fleeing stinky Ernakulam we took the ferry back past Dufferin Point to Kochi.
 We drowned our sorrows in the Fort Cochin Hotel.
-It’s one of the remaining places where you can drink beer in Kochi, which announced a state wide ban on alcohol. (find out here how and where to drink beer in Kochi)
+At the time of our visit it’s one of the remaining places where you can drink beer in Kochi, which had announced a state-wide ban on alcohol (this ban was subsequently largely rolled back).
+Find out here how and where to drink beer in Kochi.

-Here’s our no engine trip through the Kerala Backwaters, then there’s the ferry from Allepey to Kottayam, and also our trip from Allepey to Kollam.
+Here’s our no-engine trip through the Kerala Backwaters, then there’s the ferry from Allepey to Kottayam, and also our trip from Allepey to Kollam.

 Travel Tips for Exploring India